Iron ore futures extend rally on China property sector support measures

-SINGAPORE, Nov 25 (Reuters) - Dalian iron ore futures edged higher on Friday, extending its rally since recent support measures for China's property sector, although the contract is headed for a weekly loss as record-high COVID-19 cases in top steelmaker China weighed on sentiment.
+SINGAPORE, Nov 25 (Reuters) - Dalian iron ore futures rose on Friday, extending a rally on recently unveiled support measures for China's property sector, although the main contract is headed for a weekly loss as record-high COVID-19 cases in the top steelmaker hurt sentiment.

 Iron ore extended recent gains following recent measures to support China's property sector while China's State Council said that monetary tools such as cutting banks' reserve-requirement ration will be used to maintain liquidity, ANZ Research said in a note.